Aamirshazad/Aamirshazad/README.md

-- 👋 Hi, I’m @Aamirshazad
+- 👋 Hi, I’m @Aamirshahzad
-- 👀 I’m interested in ...
+- 👀 I’m interested in AI & ML
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Genrative AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Chatbot development
-- 📫 How to reach me ...
+- 📫 How to reach me for working with me https://www.upwork.com/freelancers/~010b8ad83396b72141?mp_source=share

 <!---
 Aamirshazad/Aamirshazad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.